-Attendance at lectures and seminars is mandatory.
-The competencies of the subject relating to the competencies of the degree (A1-A3, A5, A10, A12 and A20) will be assessed explicitly in classroom exercises and written tests.
-The transferable skills will be evaluated implicitly by the qualification of the exercises (B2, B3 and B4).

-To pass the course the professor must have time and form of a minimum of 80% of the exercises proposed in the various activities and presences.
-It is also mandatory for the student to present all written tests planned to pass the course.
-Will need a score greater than or equal to 30% of the total value in each of written tests (short and final) and the sum total of the qualifications of the deliverables to the final qualification note the rest of the elements of evaluation (exercises and short tests).
-Failure to achieve any of the minimum, in the act appear the result of the tests and weighted exercises in which qualified reached criterion.
+- The competencies of the subject relating to the competencies of the degree (A1-A3, A5, A10, A12 and A20) will be assessed explicitly in classroom exercises and written tests.
+The transferable skills will be evaluated implicitly by the qualification of the exercises (B2, B3 and B4). - Will need a score greater than or equal to 30% of the total value in each of written tests (short and final) and the sum total of the qualifications of the deliverables to the final qualification note the rest of the elements of evaluation (exercises and short tests).
+Failure to achieve any of the minimum, in the act appear the result of the tests and weighted exercises in which qualified reached criterion. - Students who fail the course at the end of the semester will take a written test in the closing period of evaluation in the final month of July.
+This test will be worth 40% of the mark and replace the test results at the end of the semester.
+The qualification of the exercises (classroom activities) and short tests are not recoverable.